a19836/bloxtor/README.md

 ### Key Features

+- **Faster Development**: With Bloxtor, developers can create applications 3x faster.
-- **Open-Source Freedom**: Bloxtor is open-source, giving you full control and independence from third-party dependencies.
+- **Open-Source Freedom**: Bloxtor is open-source and transparent, giving you full control and independence from third-party dependencies.
 Check our [LICENSE.md](./LICENSE.md) for more details.
-- **Team Collaboration and Permissions**: Bloxtor supports development with multiple teams managing multiple projects and clients simultaneously, with customizable permissions and access controls.
+- **Team Collaboration and Permissions**: Bloxtor supports development with multiple teams managing multiple projects and clients simultaneously, with customizable permissions and access controls, effectively solving Shadow IT issues.
 - **Automatic Code Generation**: Let Bloxtor generate the code for you.
 Customize it visually or dive into the code directly whenever you wish.
 - **Scalable Applications**: Every application built with Bloxtor is scalable, adheres to programming standards, and ensures stability and security, allowing developers to focus on business requirements.
 - **Flexible Deployment**: Deploy your applications in monolithic or microservices architectures across one or multiple servers.